2022 NCAA Division I women's basketball tournament: Tournament procedure

-2022 NCAA tournament schedule and venues
+Schedule and venues

 After the 2020 tournament was cancelled and the 2021 tournament was held in a single location due to the COVID-19 pandemic, it was reverted to the standard format for the first time since 2019.

 The first two rounds, also referred to as the subregionals, were played at the sites of the top 16 seeds, as was done from 2016 to 2019.